 Your Ads Actually Get Heard

-Edison Research partnered with MARU/Matchbox to measure what percentage of the time ads are actually audible among home listeners on each platform.
-The result:
+Edison Research partnered with MARU/Matchbox to measure what percentage of the time ads are actually audible among home listeners on each platform:

 What This Means for Boise Advertisers

-The data paints a clear picture: radio is not dying.
-It is the dominant ad-supported audio medium in America, and it has been for decades.
+Radio is the dominant ad-supported audio medium in America.
 The perception that it's declining is largely driven by the habits of media industry insiders in coastal cities who commute on subways, not by the actual behavior of adults in Boise, Nampa, and Caldwell who drive everywhere.

-If you're wondering how to actually measure that impact (attribution platforms, branded search monitoring, and what those tools still can't capture), read our breakdown of radio measurement in the digital era.
+If you're wondering how to actually measure that impact, read our breakdown of radio measurement in the digital era.
 And if you want to understand why AI media planning tools are systematically hiding this data from advertisers, read why the algorithm has a blind spot.

 Curious what this looks like for your category?